 "We travel initially, to lose ourselves; and we travel, next, to find ourselves… We travel to open our hearts and eyes and learn more about the world than our newspapers will accommodate… We travel, in essence, to become young fools again—to slow time down and get taken in, and fall in love once more."

 - Pico Iyer

 in Nepal & Northern India

 Language, Service & Environmental Work

-During the first quarter of a LEAPYEAR, students travel in groups of 8-12 with two experienced adult leaders.
-During the 2013/14 LEAPYEAR programs, students have the following choices:
+During the first semester of a LEAPYEAR, students travel in groups of 8-12 with two experienced adult leaders.
+During the 2014/15 LEAPYEAR programs, students have the following choices:

-Fall 2014 LEAPYEAR: Students can choose between groups that travel to India or Central & South America.
+Fall 2014 LEAPYEAR: Students can choose between groups that travel to Nepal & India or Central America.
 The groups travel together for a total of 10 weeks.

-January 2015 LEAPYEAR: LEAPYEAR groups will be traveling throughout north India.
+January 2015 LEAPYEAR: LEAPYEAR groups will be traveling throughout Nepal and North India.